CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     * States; resolved, required/unresolved, embedded
     * Types; component, patch, system resource, environment, ecosystem, service
     * Descriptions; cross-ecosystem vs. in-ecosystem, up-river vs. down-river (within language ecosystem), upstream vs. downstream (outside language ecosystem), reverse, assumed/implied vs. stated/explicit
-8. Clearer distinction between Builder, Deployer, Packager, Containerizer, Integrator
+8. Clearer distinction between Builder, Deployer, Packager, Assembler, Integrator
 9. Add example of a chain of edits to an SBOM document, as it is passed down the supply-chain
-10. Distinguish between Dependencies (as resolved by the Builder, Packager or Integrator roles) and Requirements (unresolved, but as defined by the Author or Integrator roles).
+10. Distinguish between Dependencies (as resolved by the Builder, Packager, Assembler or Integrator roles) and Requirements (unresolved, but as defined by the Author or Integrator roles).
 11. Distinguish in which SBOM Types (or stages) different fields are expected to be set, in order to help SBOM Authors produce and verify fields as expected.
 12. PCI-SSF v1.2.1 requires not only that component dependencies are listed, but also service dependencies. ([download link](https://docs-prv.pcisecuritystandards.org/Software%20Security/Standard/PCI-Secure-Software-Standard-v1_2_1.pdf]